ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-implement--i2i-.md

 - [ ] Ready for review

 <!--
 Issues that aren't marked "Ready for review" are considered drafts.
-Draft I2Is are encouraged for complex or cross functional proposals in order to promote broader community awareness and get earlier feedback.
+Draft I2Is are encouraged for complex proposals and/or those expected to impact many stakeholders or parts of the project in order to promote promote broader community awareness and get earlier feedback.
 -->

 ## Summary